One Day in Reykjavik Itinerary: Visit Reykjavik in a day

 Don’t want to eat out?
 Head to any of the grocery stores in Reykjavik.
 You can definitely keep your Iceland trip costs low by cooking your own meals.
 We recommend stocking up when you are road tripping or embarking on day trips (as cafes and grocery options along the Ring Road and natural attractions are limited).

 - BONUS grocery store is a popular budget shopping place.
 You can find a variety of perishable and non-perishable food items here, and at an affordable price.
-Pre-made salads, cup noodles, SKYR Icelandic yogurt are definitely worth trying
+Pre-made salads, cup noodles, and SKYR Icelandic yogurt are definitely worth trying

-- KRONAN grocery store is another store in Reykjavik, with a wide selection.
+- KRONAN grocery store is another store in Reykjavik with a wide selection.

 - 10/11 is an expensive grocery store.
 We went in there one night when it was super late, and food items were pretty expensive and had a limited selection.